 - Map markers and photo libraries so you can add things like aid stations, parking areas and other important features onto your race course map

 Wondering what tool to use?
 We searched far and wide for the best free course mapping tools out there so you don’t have to.
 And here they are.

 If you are a feature geek and want a free mapping tool that can keep your users busy with tons of info about your race, presented in a friendly and sharable format, GPSies is the tool for you.

 There’s really not much to fault GPSies.
 The design and mapping options are great, the marker icon library sufficient for almost any circumstances and the file import/export options offer more options than anyone will ever need.

 Best of all, GPSies is free to use.
 If you like the tool and want to help the team continue to develop GPSies and offer it for free, you can donate an amount to the team and get rid of (admittedly, quite discreet) ads from your map page.

 - The embedded pace calculator and live weather on map page

 - The endless download options to match pretty much any GPS device

 - The auto-generated directions cue sheet

 - The GPSies app (available on iOS only) that allows you to trace our course and record new tracks

 - If we tried – really hard – perhaps the elevation graph could look a bit smarter

 We love RideWithGPS and although the tool was created with cyclists in mind, it can be used perfectly well for mapping all kinds of endurance race courses.

 In terms of course design and display options, RideWithGPS has everything you’ll ever need: clickable markers with photo and description, elevation graph with gradient view and a wide variety of underlying map options.
-We think the end product look great, whether you link to it or choose to embed it on your site.
+We think the end product looks great, whether you link to it or choose to embed it on your site.